 The Company used a discount rate, also referred to as the early termination rate, to determine the present value, based on a risk-free rate plus a spread, pursuant to the TRA.
-A rate of 1.34% was applied to the forecasted TRA payments as of December 31, 2020, in order to determine the fair value.
+A rate of 1.58% was applied to the forecasted TRA payments as of December 31, 2021, in order to determine the fair value.
 A significant increase or decrease in the discount rate could have resulted in a lower or higher balance, respectively, as of the measurement date.
 The TRA balance increased as a result of exchanges of Post-Merger Repay Units for Class A common stock pursuant to the Exchange Agreement.
-In addition, the TRA balance increased \$12.4 million through accretion expense and a valuation adjustment, related to a decrease in the discount rate, which was 3.00%, as of December 31, 2019.
+In addition, the TRA balance increased \$14.1 million through accretion expense and a valuation adjustment, related to a decrease in the discount rate, which was 1.34%, as of December 31, 2020, and the finalization of the various components related to the 2020 exchanges of Post-Merger Repay Units.